Lily2Love/ABOUTME/README.md

 # <p align="center">⤷ ゛Elliot and Andrew Lover ˎˊ

-<p align="right">⤷ Some of my other favorite characters are pest and azure ⋆ .˚
+<p align="right">⤷ Some of my other favorite characters are pest, Gavin and Azure ⋆ .˚